 The nose, eye rims, lips, and paw pads will be a beaver color

-reddish-orange colored dog that is often described as a rust color.
+A reddish-orange colored dog is often described as rust color.

-This can be very light – one step darker than a white, and it goes through shade gradients all the way to what one would consider to be light brown.
+This can be very light – one step darker than a white, and it goes through shade gradients all the way to what one would consider being light brown.